Some Points To Consider While Choosing GRE Test Centers

-Before deciding on the choice of a GRE testing site, make sure that
+Before deciding on the choice of a test location, make sure that

 - The location is as close as possible to your base location